arthurreira/TechElshkRepo/README.md

 **No manual configuration needed in GitHub Pages settings** - Terraform does it for you when you apply!

 **Security Note:** The CNAME file is generated dynamically during GitHub Actions deployment and is not committed to the repository.
-You need to set a repository variable:
+The workflow automatically reads the custom domain from GitHub Pages (configured by Terraform), so no manual setup is required!

+**Optional:** If Terraform hasn't run yet, you can set a repository variable `BASE_DOMAIN` as a fallback:
 - Go to: Repository Settings → Secrets and variables → Actions → Variables
 - Add variable: `BASE_DOMAIN` with your base domain (e.g., `example.com`)